grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/03 Running xk6-browser.md

 1. Run a test
 2. Interact with elements on your webpage
 3. Wait for page navigation
-4. Run both browser-level and protocol-level test in a single script
+4. Run both browser-level and protocol-level tests in a single script

 <Blockquote mod="note" title="">